 Hummus can be as easy as opening a can of chickpeas and blending it with a few other ingredients.
 You can get somewhat decent hummus that way, but you will never get silky-smooth hummus.

-To get that really fresh flavor and smooth texture, the best thing to do is use fresh chickpeas, soak them for 8-12 hours, boil them until tender, and then make hummus right on the spot, with the hot chickpeas.
+To get that really fresh flavor and smooth texture, the best thing to do is use dried chickpeas, soak them for 8-12 hours, boil them until tender, and then make hummus right on the spot, with the hot chickpeas.
+Not only does this make for a better hummus, but this method of long-soaking legumes is a time-honored way to increase the nutrients in your food by making them more digestible.

 Why use the hot chickpeas?
 Because each chickpea has a little skin on them.
 Freshly boiled chickpeas' skins are soft and will break down in the food processor, to make a silky smooth hummus.
 But if you used cooled (and especially canned) chickpeas, the skins will have hardened and your hummus will have a grainy texture.
 If you don't have a choice but to use canned or cooled chickpeas, then you can bring them back up to a boil and let them boil for a little while too soften their skins, which will work to some degree, or you can actually peel the skin off of each chickpea (which is what my mother taught me to do).
 This is rather time-consuming, so I prefer to just work with hot chickpeas.

 One more thing.
 While yogurt might not be the most traditional ingredient in hummus, it will make your hummus velvety and creamy.
-For more authentic hummus, just add extra cooking water, but I find that just a tablespoon or two of yogurt makes for a lovely smooth and creamy hummus.
+For more authentic hummus, just add extra cooking water, but I find that just a tablespoon or two of yogurt makes for a lovely smooth and creamy hummus (and find my simple yogurt tutorial here).

 Hummus bi Tahini